STM-Capstone-2022/stm-capstone-aws/README.md

 These keys include:

-- `iot.thing.generic.name` - The ID of the IoT Core Thing of the automated generic power-controllable device.
-- `iot.thing.sensor.name` - The ID of the IoT Core Thing of the door knock sensor.
+- `iot.thing.relay.name` - The ID of an IoT Core Thing, the relay to the multiple smart devices.
-- `iot.thing.region` - The AWS-deployed region of both IoT Core Things.
+- `iot.thing.region` - The AWS-deployed region of the IoT Core Thing.

 ## Building and Deploying the Project